acelesteaney/secure-enterprise-network-lab/tests/README.md

 # Testing and Validation

-This directory contains the validation results and screenshots of the ACANEY network infrastructure.
+The ACANEY infrastructure was validated through multiple network and security tests.

+The tests covered:

+- VLAN connectivity
-- Connectivity tests
+- Inter-VLAN routing
-- DHCP tests
+- DHCP
-- DNS tests
+- DNS
-- HTTP tests
+- HTTP
-- ACL tests
+- ACL enforcement
-- SSH tests
+- SSH
-- Port Security tests
+- Port Security

+Screenshots provide evidence of the configuration and successful validation of the infrastructure.